-MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development DISPOSITIONS COPING SKILLS SURVIVAL Keep an eye on the children for signs of stress and anxi- ety.
-Be alert to any sudden changes in behaviour, becoming more aggressive, or withdrawn, sleeping in class, over-eating or appearing to eat nothing.
-Look ahead and anticipate incidents that might be stressful, challenging or diffi- cult for the children and help them as much as possible to prepare for these.
-Talk in advance about the events and concerns of the chil- DISCERNMENT MAINTAINING PEACE dren.
+MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development DISPOSITIONS COPING SKILLS SURVIVAL Keep an eye on the childre for signs of stress and anxiety.
+Be alert to any sudden changes in behaviour, becoming more aggressive or withdrawn, sleeping in class, over-eating or appearing to eat nothing.
+Look ahead and anticipate incidents that might be stressful, challenging or difficult for the children and he them as much as possible